jm1021/churchofjesuschrist/_posts/2023-11-26-giving-to-the-lord.md

 ### Years Ago, Acts of Kindness
-I came across a <b>card with many signatures</b> and addressed to my son who was serving in Afganistan.
+I came across an act of Kindness, a <b>card with many signatures</b> addressed to my son who was serving in Afganistan December 2011.
 This was a card thanking Trent for his service.
 It was signed by many in our ward today...

 Randy Rose, Sam Ng, Carl Moberly, Tex Prows, Oddie Kelly, Dave Lang, Nathan Mahelona, Brian Hogstrom, David Nelson, Josiah Drew.

 ![card]({{site.baseurl}}/images/afganistan_card.jpeg)

-### Great memories of Sacrifice together
+### Sacrifice for each other
-Feeling of thankfulness that I see in <b>words, deeds, or actions from others</b>.
+For any service there is a feeling thankfulness by another.
+I want to share some of my thank you observation I see in <b>words, deeds, or actions from other Ward members</b>.

 - Oddie Kelly.
-There are many memories of gospel being shared by Oddie and his comment always begins, "I am so gratfule to be among you ...".
+There are many memories of gospel being shared in oue classrooms.
+Oddie is someone I have counted on for participation.
+Oddie and his comments always begin, "I am so gratfule to be among you ...".

 - Brian Akagi.
-I have always been amazed at the behind the scenes service I have seen from Brian in the media room, or elsewhere.
+I have always been amazed at the behind the scenes service I have seen from Brian in the media room, he has assisted in bringing the broadcast to those of us in need.
+Brian's behind the scenes efforts don't end there...

+- Heidi Drew.
+The years of Music responsibility.
+The music of Christmas and other holidays has been filled with music provided by Heidi for many years.
+Her efforts stand out as a memory for me, particularly when I participate in choir.

+- Gavin Raichart.
+The years of Testimony meeting responsibility.
+There have been many "man' size and heart felt testimonies from this "getting" older young person.

 - Taelure Nelson.
-I don't believe there has ever been and activity where you have not seen Taelure doing something productive and important behind the scenes.
+I don't believe there has ever been and munch-and-mingle activity where I have not seen Taelure doing something productive and important behind the scenes.
+Taelure is always doing something to serve us ..

 - Terry Finch, Eddie Strause, Mark Edmonson.
-The years of building the scenes.
+The building the scenes of Halloween and Christmas.
 There is a feeling of yesteryear and service reminisence in all the provide in props.

-- Gavin Raichart.
-The years of Testimony responsibility.
-There have been many "man' size testimonies from this "getting" older young person.

 - Nathan and Devi Mahalona.
 The great example of going and serving the Lord as missionaries.
+They represent who I want to become ..

-### Caring this Month
+### Ward Caring in November
 By definition, <b>sacrifice is simply caring and turning our will toward God</b>.
-The spirt most certainly bolsters an such event.
+The spirt most certainly bolsters any such event.

 Sister Sigle.
 A couple of weeks ago, "<b>our sacrifice</b>" became somewhat "<b>complete</b>" with regards to our long time ward member Claudia Sigle.
 Our ward overwhelmed it on this Monday afternoon.